hanqizhu/Hokkaido-Travel/README.md

   __This is really an interesting part of my website!__ Please take a look at it there.
 Hover on it to see a very funny picture!

   I learned this from [w3schools](https://www.w3schools.com/howto/howto_css_flip_card.asp)

+  I used part of the code there, changed the content and the background colors because I don't need that.

 6. As I showed my demo to Colleen, she agrees that I have a good command of designing the grid.